ImpelsysInc/heart-bangalore-kata-2023/ADRs/ADR-10-GDPR-compliance.md

 Once a data subject has given a data controller consent to their data, they still retain the right to revoke consent at any time in the future.

 As a data controller for your travelers’ data, it’s important to make sure that the information you provide is accurate—especially when it relates to travel.
 As airlines and airports start cracking down on accurate information and Real IDs in the next few years, it’s your job to be sure everything is correct on your company’s end.
 Especially as you add new travelers to your organization, it’s important to ensure that the information you add is correct, so they won’t encounter any security issues on the road.

+### Decision
+As an international portal that may cater to EU customers, We take diligent measures to safeguard personally identifiable information (PII) data through fundamental security mechanisms, such as encrypting data both at rest and in transit, employing data pseudonymization techniques, and obtaining cookie consent.
+Additionally, we have established procedures for addressing data deletion requests, including the right to be forgotten.

 ## Consequences
 Moderate up-front cost, big potential savings down the road.